ruuda/blog/posts/2014-08-01-path-tracer.md

   I like that.
 - However, I am having trouble with coupled ownership and mutability now.
   I want to share an immutable object between tasks ... how do I do it?
+  Edit: after a journey through several designs, I now have a better solution.
+  This kind of thing really forces you to think about what should go where, and in the end, I think it leads to a better design.